abdusoft-uz/public-livekit-ui-example/README.md

 ### Agent Integration

-This UI is designed to work with bitHuman's AI agents, but it's compatible with any LiveKit-based agent that supports:
+This UI is designed to work with LiveKit AI agents, and it's compatible with any LiveKit-based agent that supports:

 - Audio tracks (microphone input)
 - Server-side STT (Speech-to-Text)